-Apple has been due to launch its own charging mat called AirPower for over a year now and, while we know quite a bit about it, we don't know for sure why it hasn't been launched yet.
+Apple has been due to launch its own charging mat called AirPower for over a year now - but it finally looks like we'll get it in the coming weeks.

 We thought we might get it in early 2018 and then at the September iPhone XS launch, but it never happened.
 There was also nothing about it at the October launch of the iPad Pro, Mac Mini and MacBook Air.

-Here we'll explain what AirPower is and why the significant delay might have come about.
+Here we'll explain in more detail what AirPower is and why the significant delay might have come about.

 What is the Apple AirPower mat?

 - As well as compatible iPhones, AirPower will also charge Apple Watch and AirPods (with wireless charging case)

 Apple's AirPower is a wireless charging mat.
 It plugs into the wall but transfers electrical charge into compatible devices through contact alone.
 You just place your devices on it and they will charge without a wire and with minimal fuss.

 The iPhone X, iPhone 8 and 8 Plus, iPhone XS, XS Max and XR all feature wireless charging and work with hundreds of existing Qi charging mats and accessories.